GalahadWang/ro123/README.md

-# Robot Simulator Project

-This project is a JavaScript application that simulates controlling a robot on a 5x5 grid.
-Below is the structure of the project and a brief description of each file.

 ## Project Structure

 - **index.html**: The main HTML file that sets up the structure of the webpage and includes the necessary script and style references.